 The star ingredient in Mad Hippie Vitamin C Serum is obviously vitamin C, an antioxidant that helps to destroy cell-damaging free radicals, according to Dr. Wattenberg.
 It decreases inflammation from acne and helps to reduce redness, scarring, and pigmentation.
 This particular formulation has rose extracts to hydrate the skin, and it adds its own anti-inflammatory properties to decrease the chance for discoloration.

 Skin & Lab’s Red Serum has one of the most powerful super-fruit products to slough away dead skin and prevents pore congestion.
 “These products exfoliate the skin, increasing cell turnover, preventing pigmentation, and scarring,” Dr. Wattenberg explains.
 “The anti-inflammatory effects of the vitamin C prevent superficial reddening of the skin.
 Salicylic acid can dissolve the keratin plug that causes a blackhead—it dissolves oil and dead skin cells, making pore look smaller.
 It also decreases oil production because it’s lipophilic, or water-loving, and has the ability to penetrate the pore, destroy the oil and unclog the pore.”

-With this trio of products, my skin has not looked and felt this good since 2008.
-(Yes, that is an accurate number).
+With this trio of products, my skin has not looked and felt this good in more than a decade.

-I wish I could tell you that the road to finding the products that work best for your skin ailments is quick and easy, pain-free, and not at all emotionally draining, but everyone’s experience is different.
-Luckily, you’re one step closer to trying something that your skin and soul will thank you for!
+I wish I could tell you that the road to finding the products that work best for your skin is quick and easy, pain-free, and not at all emotionally draining, but everyone’s experience is different.
+Maybe now you’re one step closer to trying something that your skin and soul will thank you for!

-Here are more ways to treat five common types of acne scars.
+Next, check out more ways to treat 5 common types of acne scars.